SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 `kubectl get service ingress-nginx-controller --namespace=ingress-nginx`

-This is the IP (or the IP address the FQDN resolves to) of the ingress where external clients shall target their request and any additional DNS-resolvable hostnames, used for name-based virtual host routing, must also be configured to resolve to this IP address.
+This is the IP (or the IP address the FQDN resolves to) of the ingress where external clients must target their request and any additional DNS-resolvable hostnames, used for name-based virtual host routing, must also be configured to resolve to this IP address.
 If using TLS then the host certificate Common Name (CN) and/or Subject Alternative Name (SAN) must be configured to match the respective FQDN.

 For options to expose multiple services from potentially multiple brokers, review the [Types of Ingress from the Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress).

 The next examples provide Ingress manifests that can be applied using `kubectl apply -f <manifest-yaml>`.
-Then check that an external IP address (ingress controller external IP) has been assigned to the rule/service and also that the host/external IP is ready for use as it could take a some time for the address to be populated.
+Then check that an external IP address (ingress controller external IP) has been assigned to the rule/service and also that the host/external IP is ready for use because it could take a some time for the address to be populated.

 ```
 kubectl get ingress